trilitech/tezos-developer-docs/docs/tutorials/build-files-archive-with-dal.md

-Fortunately, you can use [a faucet for getting tez for free on Weeklynet](https://teztnets.xyz/weeklynet-about) (but keep in mind that the network is reset every Wednesday, so if you try to test this tutorial after a reset you will need to request new XTZ).
+Fortunately, you can use [a faucet for getting tez for free on Weeklynet](https://teztnets.xyz/weeklynet-about) (but keep in mind that the network is reset every Wednesday, so if you try to test this tutorial after a reset you will need to request new tez).

 :::warning Before interacting with Weeklynet
 When interacting with Weeklynet, be sure to use the proper version of Octez,